kristian-lange-tw/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 ![Study Links page screenshot](/img/study_links_15.png)

 There are two links that can be toggled by a button: 1) [The 'Open Directly' link starts the study right away](Run-your-Study-with-Study-Links.html#start-directly-with-a-study-link).
 2) [The 'Confirm First' lets your worker confirm first with a button press](Run-your-Study-with-Study-Links.html#study-link--study-entry-page-for-confirmation).
-Use the <span class="glyphicon glyphicon-duplicate"></span> button to copy the link to the clipboard or <span class="glyphicon glyphicon-qrcode"></span> to get the QR code.
+Use the <span className="glyphicon glyphicon-duplicate"></span> button to copy the link to the clipboard or <span className="glyphicon glyphicon-qrcode"></span> to get the QR code.
 Use QR code to make your study easier accessible with mobile phones.
 E.g. copy+paste the QR code image into an email or print it out and post it on a bulletin board.

 ### MTurk type links